dali0023/Laravel-9-Cheat-Sheet/docs/0075-authorization.md

         Features::accountDeletion(),
     ]
 ```
-By default, we will see uploaded photos in `public/storage` folder, if don't see, run `php artisan storage:link`
+By default, we will see uploaded photos in `public/storage` folder, if don't see, run `php artisan storage:link`.

-`Note:` lots of features we can eanable from `config/jetstream.php` and `config/fortify.php` and use it without any coading.
+`Note:` lots of features we can enable from `config/jetstream.php` and `config/fortify.php` and use it without any coading.

 ## Authorization with [Spatie](https://spatie.be/docs/laravel-permission/v5/installation-laravel)